How students enter the Peace in the Pacific study tour

 - be enrolled in a Northern Territory government or non-government school

-- hold a valid passport with six months validity at the date of travel, or have the ability to obtain a passport
+- hold a valid passport with six months validity at the date of travel, or have the ability to get a passport

 - be able to look after yourself physically and emotionally for the duration of the tour.